Colchicum kotschyi

 Colchicum kotschyi is a species of flowering plant in the Colchicaceae family.
 It is native to Iran, Iraq and Turkey.
 It blooms relatively early for an autumn flowering colchicum, as early as August.
-The flowers open to a pink-purple colour, but white flowered specimens are common in the wild.
+The flowers often open to a pink-purple colour, but white flowered specimens are common in the wild.
 The plant reaches up to 2 m (6") tall and grows well in sunny, warm locations.